MicrosoftDocs/cpp-docs.it-it/docs/atl/reference/atl-text-encoding-functions.md

 ### <a name="parameters"></a>Parametri

 *ch*<br/>
-Il carattere da testare
+Carattere da testare

 ### <a name="return-value"></a>Valore restituito

-TRUE se il carattere è stato esteso, FALSE in caso contrario.
+TRUE se il carattere è esteso; in caso contrario, FALSE.

 ## <a name="qencode"></a> QEncode